Kevin Carter: Death

 The final line is a reference to his recently deceased colleague Ken Oosterbroek.

 In popular culture

 The 1996 song "Kevin Carter" by rock band Manic Street Preachers, from their fourth album Everything Must Go, was inspired by Carter's life and suicide.
+The lyrics explored Carter's mental agony and the complex moral questions raised by his photography: 'Hi, Time magazine, hi, Pulitzer Prize/ Tribal scars in Technicolor Bang-bang club, AK-47 hour/ Kevin Carter Hi, Time magazine, hi, Pulitzer Prize/ Vulture stalked white piped lie forever/ Wasted your life in black and white'.
 The lyrics were written by Richey Edwards shortly before his own disappearance.

-A main character in the book House of Leaves, Will Navidson, is a photojournalist who is tormented by guilt over winning a Pulitzer Prize for photo of a starving Sudanese girl but not helping her.
+A main character in the book House of Leaves, Will Navidson, is a photojournalist who is tormented by guilt over winning a Pulitzer Prize for a photo of a starving Sudanese girl but not helping her.
 In Footnote 336 it is mentioned that this is "clearly based on Kevin Carter's [...] photograph".

-The 2001 album Poets and Madmen, by American heavy metal band Savatage, is inspired by the life and death of Kevin Carter.
+The 2001 album Poets and Madmen, by American heavy metal band Savatage, is inspired by the life and death of Carter.

-In the 2010 film The Bang Bang Club, Carter was played by Taylor Kitsch.
+Carter was portrayed by the Canadian actor Taylor Kitsch in the 2010 film The Bang Bang Club, a film adaptation of the 2000 book The Bang-Bang Club: Snapshots from a Hidden War.